 RSOs are not permitted to use trademarks or logos owned by commercial entities in conjunction with any activity promoted or conducted on-campus unless given permission.
 This includes, but is not limited to using the logos on: flyers, posters, or banners.
 Without prior written approval from the Office of Marketing and Communications, RSOs shall not use trademarks of Texas Wesleyan University.
 Additionally, all products must be produced by licensed vendors that are authorized, pursuant to license agreement.
-Events and activities conducted by RSOs shall not be considered University sponsored under this policy unless the Coordinator for Student Activities or their designee confirms University sponsorship in writing.
+Events and activities conducted by RSOs shall not be considered University sponsored under this policy unless the Assistant Director for Student Engagement or his/her designee confirms University sponsorship in writing.
 RSOs shall adhere to guidelines and practices appropriate to the relationship established in this policy, including, but not limited to: